kral2/hashistack-installer/README.md

 - additional install scripts for [Consul](https://www.consul.io/), [Vault](https://www.vaultproject.io/) and [Nomad](https://www.nomadproject.io/) were created.
 - minor changes were also made to select binaries correctly for Linux on arm (use `arm64` binaries instead of `arm` when `aarch` is detected).

 Current version is just a wrapper script calling each individual installer with the `-a` flag, which automatically `sudo` to install to `/usr/bin/local`.

-Future versions of this global installer may give more choices, exposing installer options for each installer or selecting which product to install.
+Future versions of this global installer may give more choices, exposing installer options for each installer.

 For detailed options and capabilities of each installer, please see Robert's [Packer Installer](https://github.com/robertpeteuil/packer-installer) and [Terraform Installer](https://github.com/robertpeteuil/terraform-installer).